 - You apply for survivor benefits because the veteran passed away during active duty.

-There are other things that will be taken into consideration so be sure to ask the Social Security office for details.
+Other things will be considered, so be sure to ask the Social Security office for details.

 The good news is that if you served in the military anytime after 1956, you paid the Social Security taxes, just like civilians do.
 There are credits you will receive if certain circumstances are met.

-These extra earnings credits are added to your earnings record when you apply for Social Security benefits.
+When you apply for Social Security benefits, these extra earnings credits are added to your earnings record.
 In all cases, the additional earnings are credited to the earnings that we average over your working lifetime, not directly to your monthly benefit amount.